Doctor of Ministry courses

 A student enrolls in this status if the one-year period for submission of a doctoral proposal has expired and the student requires more time for the completion of a doctoral proposal.
 The student continues to register for this status until the Doctoral Proposal is accepted.

 A student enrolls in this status if there is any interruption in his/her academic work; an interruption requiring postponement of a student’s registration for a period of one semester or more.
-A student must notify the DMin Program Director for this status in writing, with sufficient detail, at least one month before the student’s next scheduled course and/or registration.
+A student must notify the DMin Program Director in writing for this status, with sufficient detail, at least one month before the student’s next scheduled course and/or registration.
 Since registration in this status indicates an interruption in the student’s work, OST faculty will generally not work with a student during this period.